 1.3 The olive in France: a market of consumers rather than producers

-Consumption is largely imported
+A consumption largely imported

 1.4 The impact of Covid-19 on the olive oil market

-In the survey whose results ...
+In the survey, the results ...

 3.1 Value chain and competition

-The olive oil value chain in France
+The value chain of olive oil in France